robey/smile/README.md

 =====

 Smile is a memcache library for scala which is intended to be fast and highly concurrent.
-It is open-sourced under the ISC license.
+It is open-sourced under the Apache 2 license.

 All the standard key hashing functions are supported (CRC-ITU, FNV, and Ketama).
 Support for round-robin ("default") and Ketama key distributions is